 If your overweight cat shows signs of diabetes, it could easily cost over $300 just in testing for your vet to properly diagnose.
 Treatment can become quite costly especially if frequent visits to the vet are needed.

 If your dog fails a $45 heart worm test, you now have treatment costs of anywhere from $400 to $1,000.

 A common problem like an ear infection costs $100 to $250 to treat.

 If your dog eats something he shouldn't, you'll be looking at a vet bill of about $1,550 on average to get it out.

 Consider creating a special savings account to cover your pet’s annual vet bills plus incidentals.

 If you start saving while your pet is young, by the time he or she suffers an affliction typical of old age, you will be financially prepared to handle those unplanned diagnoses as well as any other unexpected medical problems that occur along the way.

-♦ A cat runs around $79 per year and a dog is around $99 per year.
+♦ A cat used to cost around $79 per year and a dog is around $99 per year.
 This deal is now gone.

-Some verterinary practices offer third-party healthcare financing or healthcare credit cards, such as CareCredit.
+Some veterinary practices offer third-party healthcare financing or healthcare credit cards, such as CareCredit.
 Depending upon the amount and your credit rating you may qualify for a zero interest plan.

 These plans are credit card based plans so they will have stipulations that must be followed closely to avoid large interest rate charges.
 Still this type of financing may be more cost effective than paying a regular card.